 - Click the Add text box button at the top of the tab to add a text box to your photo.

 Type your words and drag your text box where you want it.

 - Use the Text palette to change the color, size, fade, justification, and style, and to add some text effects.

-Your design is automatically saved to Hub where you can update your text anytime, or share right from PicMonkey.
+Your design is automatically saved to Hub where you can update your text anytime, or share the beauty right from PicMonkey.